godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

     @export var property = 1:
         set(new_setting):
             property = new_setting
-            # Emit a signal, when a property is changed.
+            # Emit a signal when the property is changed.
             property_updated.emit()

  .. code-tab:: csharp